milangupta4/milangupta4.github.io/_posts/2024-08-12-sample-ratio-mismatch-stats-for-pms.md

 title:  "Statistics for PMs - Sample Ratio mismatch"
 date:   2024-08-12 12:32:07 +0530
 categories: product
-subtitle: "
-custom_excerpt: "Sample ratio mismatch happens when specific subgroup is overrepresented in test variant and under-represented in control variant "
-subtitle: "Sample ratio mismatch happens when specific subgroup is overrepresented in test variant and under-represented in control variant "
 post_id: 22
+custom_excerpt: "Sample ratio mismatch happens when specific subgroup is overrepresented in test variant and under-represented in control variant"
+subtitle: "Sample ratio mismatch happens when specific subgroup is overrepresented in test variant and under-represented in control variant"

 ---

 ### **The Experiment: New Home page design for Trekking website**